 There comes the time when your first waterproof jacket, on which you have probably spent a fortune on, starts to be less reliable.
 If this happens, the waterproofing part starts to sound more and more like wishful thinking.
 But fear no longer – learning how to reproof a waterproof jacket might be the thing you need!

 If you own an older waterproofed jacket, you probably already noticed this happening on your latest hike.
 However, by reproofing the waterproof layer on your jacket, you could easily extend the life of your jacket and add years of use to it, saving both money and time.

 In this how-to article, we will show you what we consider the best ways on treating your jacket.
-We will also give you some tips on how not to completely destroy it by doing so because there is little reason to reproof when you have a gaping hole on your jacket.
-First, we are going to take a quick look at how you should clean and maintain the jacket and only then will we showcase the two most popular reproofing methods: spraying or wash-in proofing.
+We will also give you some tips on how not to completely destroy it by doing so because there is little reason to reproof when you have a gaping hole in your jacket.
+First, we are going to take a quick look at how you should clean and maintain the jacket, and only then will we showcase the two most popular reproofing methods: spraying or wash-in proofing.

 Clean It Really Good